Raworth

 Raworth demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 20.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 14.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 44.8% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (32.0%).
+Bachelor degrees are most common at 14.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 44.8% of residents aged 15+ holding them - advanced diplomas (12.8%) and certificates (32.0%).
+Educational participation is high at 31.4%, including 12.3% in primary education, 9.1% in secondary education, and 3.5% pursuing tertiary education.

-Educational participation is high, with 31.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.4% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 9.1% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education